Are You Ideal For Your Ideal Clients?

 In marketing, there is a very useful concept of describing your ideal client.
-It is a process of identifying the best type of client that your business could have, and their characteristics and habits.
+It is a process of identifying the best type of client that your business could have, then researching and identifying their characteristics and habits.

-This exercise helps you to identify common traits, habits, lifestyles, locations, income brackets, hobbies etc to engage in tailored marketing directly to them in a more time and cost efficient manner with better overall results.
+The exercise helps you to identify common traits, habits, lifestyles, locations, income brackets, hobbies etc. This allows you to engage in tailored marketing directly to your ideal client in a more time and cost efficient manner with better overall results.

 There are some other traits that I think are important to consider, including what they are like to deal with, how much and how often they order, the type of products, services or packages they order, their average spend, how quickly they pay, and so on.

 However, the other side of the coin is this – how do you stack up providing these ideal clients with what they need, meeting their expectations, and exceeding them?
 Does this high calibre of client feel connected and appreciated, have a great experience, and purchase superior products and services when they buy from you?

 Okay, let’s dive a little deeper.
 How good are you at problem-solving?
 How easy and helpful is your sales process?
 What is your client communication like – before, during, and after the sale?
 What added value do you offer to keep your customers happy?
 What is your strategy for repeat sales, and how intriguing, positive, friendly or helpful is this?
 Are there financial gains to be had by clients sticking with you, or other perks?

 As I’ve said before, wooing a client is a lot like dating.
 If you found your ‘perfect’ partner, would they be interested and content with you the way you are now?
 Or are there some things you need to work on?

 A Mile In Their Shoes

 The best way to get an overall feel for your business is to step into the shoes of a potential customer.
 Search for your company online, look at your advertising, online and offline, and your social media.
 What kind of impression does it give you?